lukasz-glen/hashless-tokens/README.md

-So the goal is to provide a storage layout by dividing storage into separate segments assigned to contract's variables, variables includes lists and mappings.
+So the goal is to provide a storage layout by dividing storage into separate segments assigned to contract's variables, variables include lists and mappings.

 ## Drawbacks

 The benefit is obvious: no `keccak256` in contracts.

-At the moment the cost is very high.
+At the moment, the cost is very high.

 1. Storage layout is a manual work.
 A lot of good things that come with solidity cannot be used.